MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-corp-comms.md

 ---
 title: Corporate communications with frontline workers
-description: Learn how you can use Viva Connections and Yammer to connect your frontline team to your broader organization. ms.topic: conceptual
+description: Learn how you can use Viva Connections and Viva Engage to connect your frontline team to your broader organization. ms.topic: conceptual
 author: daisyfeller
 ms.author: daisyfeller